Healthy Homes Assessment Pauatahanui

 Home Assessments Pauatahanui for Rental Properties

-There are numerous concerns to be able to examine during an home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a myriad of things to check during an home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
 The most common are:

-The consequences of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of a Tenancy services ruling could be significant for landlords and property managers.
-For specialist advice, call today to book your rental properties home evaluation.
+The consequences of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy solutions ruling can have a significant impact for property owners and landlords.
+For specialist advice, call today and book your rental properties home assessment.

 home assessments for rental properties